Otamiri River: Geography

-The Otamiri watershed covers about 10000 km2 with annual rainfall of 2250 to 2500 mm.
+The Otamiri watershed covers about 10000 km2, with annual rainfall of 2250 to 2500 mm.
 The watershed is mostly covered by depleted rain forest vegetation, with mean temperatures of 27 C throughout the year.
-Conversion of the tropical rainforest to grassland with slash and burn practices is degrading soil quality.
+The length of the river from its source at Egbu to its confluence at Emeabiam, with major upstream tributary Oramiriukwa River, is 30 km.
+The Otamiri is then joined further downstream by its other major tributary about 9.2 km long, Nworie River, at Nekede in Owerri.